mjt-books/python-book/chapters/chapter-19.md

 - We use a **schedule**: a few unprofiled steps, a warmup period, then a short active window.
 - Traces are written under `run_ctx.run_dir / "traces"`, so they tie into the artifact structure from the previous section.

 Other frameworks offer similar constructs (e.g., TensorFlow’s `tf.profiler`, JAX’s profiling tools); the pattern—short windows, explicit mode, per-run trace directories—stays the same.
+This pattern is usable both on a laptop (CPU-only profiling) and on GPU-equipped cluster nodes.

 ### 3. Add semantic markers to traces (NVTX and scopes)